vhulden/createbookwormjson/Readme.md

 This provides a script for converting a JSTOR data for research citations file (.csv) into a JSON catalog file of the format required by bookworm (http://bookworm.culturomics.org/).

-You need the file created by the script (which should be named *jsoncatalog.txt*), a file called *field_descriptions.json*, and a directory with the full text files to create your own bookworm.
+You need the file created by the script (which should be named *jsoncatalog.txt* -- a sample produced by the script is included here), a file called *field_descriptions.json*, and a directory with the full text files to create your own bookworm.
 A stripped-down, functional version of *field_descriptions.json* is provided in this directory.

 For details on how to create your own bookworm, see http://bookworm.culturomics.org/docs.php